PBearson/esp-aws-iot/README.md

 cd esp-aws-iot/examples/subscribe_publish
 ```

-Place the downloaded device certificate to the "main/certs" directory.
-Rename the certificate file to "certificate.pem.crt".
+Place the downloaded device certificate and private key to the "main/certs" directory.
+Rename the certificate file to "certificate.pem.crt" and private key file to "private.pem.key".

 Now open the menu config with the following command: